Azkron/SocialNetwork/README.md

+NEW ERRORS:

+- in FullCalendar, if an event has a start and finish that covers at least 2 days AND the option whole day is checked, the box of the event only covers the first day and not the rest.

 20/03/2017
 G10: Hugo Barbachano & Tidiane Toure

 I. Correction de la première itération

 Nous avons rectifié notre premier travail en suivant la série de recommandations reçue le 17/03/2017: